 Buy whole grain breads rather than refined white breads.
 Whole grain breads are higher in fiber and contain most of the B vitamins that have been processed out of the breads made with white flour.

-Wild rice is a flavor delight with wonderful flavor, pleasantly chewy texture, and at least 3 grams of fiber per serving compared to 1 gram for white rice.
+Wild rice is a pure delight with wonderful flavor, pleasantly chewy texture, and at least 3 grams of fiber per serving compared to 1 gram for white rice.

 Pearled or pressed barley, an excellent source of soluble fiber that helps to lower cholesterol, can perk up a meal with its own unique texture and taste.
 Barley makes a delicious addition to soups and can be used any way you might serve rice.